 The joy of Beautiful Dreamer is its story and performances.
 It first felt like a Lifetime drama.
 I thought from the beginning that the story was lightweight and predictable.
 Then it wasn’t.
 Instead, the story grabs you because it takes you in different and unexpected directions, decidedly driven by its characters’ arcs.

 “The joy of Beautiful Dreamer is its story and performances.”

 Individual characters here are clearly defined.
 They have their own personalities, quirks, and viewpoints on life.
 Character development is something that is consistently lacking in standard indie dramas.
 While the tone of the film is like a stage play, the characters are all so real in the way they act and speak.
 In fact, they deal with conflict like ordinary people: avoid it as long as possible in hopes it will just blow over… but it doesn’t.

 Honestly, if it weren’t for these characters and performances, Beautiful Dreamer would have been a lackluster story.
 Instead, it relies on its individual performances to not only bring it to life but then to service the plot.
 I should point out that although Wendie Malick plays the typical disapproving mother, she’s just so brilliant at it.
 Her arrival in the story comes at the right time, gives a burst of energy that carries the film to the finish line.

 Beautiful Dreamer is a joyful, heartfelt drama about family, parenting, and friendships, that shines because of its down-to-earth characters breathing life into a light drama.

-"…Wendie Malick plays the typical disapproving mother.
-She’s just so brilliant at it."
+"…although Wendie Malick plays the typical disapproving mother, she's just so brilliant at it."